nkabbara/nkabbara.github.io/books/unlimited-memory.md

 Imagine a king bashing down the door and entering your house.
 He finds some ham and duck to eat in your fridge.
 With that silly story you remembered five cards—king of clubs, 4 of diamonds, 10 of hearts, 3 of hearts, and 7 of diamonds.

 Once you created images for each card, you'll have to get to know them.
 It'll take practice to see the card and remember the image.
 But once you do, you'll then be able to remember a whole shuffled deck by placing 52 different images in your journey.

+I think this will be easier than memorizing numbers because cards are more distinct.
+Excited to try this out.

 ## Review to Renew